jermylucas/wasatchmaids-11ty/src/root/cleaning-service-areas/ogden.md

 We know it's not easy picking a cleaning service.
 Wasatch Maids has a dedicated team of professionals to clean your home, office, rental or construction project.
 Whether you're by Weber State, in North Ogden, South Ogden, or anything in between, Wasatch Maids provides cleaning services near you.
 We offer a range of services but focus on doing one thing right - cleaning.
 Whether that's for your business, home, or Airbnb rental, we are committed to doing the best job for you.

 Our <span class="key blue">complete satisfaction guarantee</span> covers all cleaning services.
 While unlikely, if something isn’t done to the liking of any person in the company, or even if we can do something a little bit different, we will immediately take care of the issue.

+All services - standard home cleaning, move-in / move-out, deep spring cleaning, post construction cleaning, and office cleaning are backed by our <span class="key">complete satisfaction guarantee</span>.
+We are 100% committed to our work and delivering the quality you deserve.
+Wasatch Maids is a locally owned business out of Ogden.
+We care about our community and would never do anything to harm our reputation here.
+If you want your home, construction project, or office cleaned with the same love and care you give to it, Wasatch Maids is the company for you.

 </div>
 </div>